canjs/canjs/docs/can-guides/Guides.md

 CanJS is managed by the [DoneJS Contributors Team](https://donejs.com/About.html#section=section_Team).
 All contributions from all types of contributors are welcome.
 Contributing to an Open Source project can be an intimidating experience.
 We’re committed to making the experience as pleasant and rewarding as possible.
-We’re happy to setup a pairing session to show you how to fix a bug or write a feature.
+We’re happy to set up a pairing session to show you how to fix a bug or write a feature.

 If you have any questions, you can always reach us on [Gitter chat](https://gitter.im/canjs/canjs).